AlesTsurko/Mio/doc/pattern_syntax.md

 <img src="img/0016.png" height="80" />

 ## <a name="octave"></a>Octave Transposition
-To change octave you can use two `o`s between which you put a number of octaves to which you want to transpose.
+To change octave put the value between `o`s in place, where you want transposition have to be happen.
+The value is a number of octaves to which you want to transpose.
-Positive number will transpose up, a negative one — down.
+A positive number will transpose up, a negative one — down.
-This construct should be placed before a note which you want to transpose.
-All the next notes will be played in the new octave.

 ```Io
 "o1o 234 o-1o 210"